yufeiwei/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Overview
-The file *TidyData.txt* is the required dataset for the course project.
-It contains the average of each variable for each activity and each subject from the [Samsung smartphone human activity recognition dataset]( http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The file *TidyData.txt* is in space-seperated format, containing a column of subject id as identifier.
+It includes the average of each variable for each activity and each subject from the [Samsung smartphone human activity recognition dataset]( http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # Transformation on the original dataset
-The space-seperated dataset in *TidyData.txt* is obtained through the following transformation on the original dataset:
+The dataset in *TidyData.txt* is obtained through the following transformation on the original dataset:

 1. The names of the measuring variables are extracted from *features.txt*.
 2. The lists of subject and activity id are imported.